 3 Causes of teeth grinding

-3 causes of Chicago teeth grinding Bruxism is a fancy word for grinding your teeth.
+Bruxism is a fancy word for grinding your teeth.
 Bruxism during sleep is common in children, especially when teeth are growing in.
 Most children outgrow it.
 For adults, bruxism can occur at night or during the day.
 Many people who grind or clench their teeth don’t realize they are doing it.

 Teeth grinding can wear down your teeth, cause jaw tension and cause or increase headache pain.
 If you grind your teeth, you can prevent tooth damage and even relieve pain by identifying the cause of your teeth grinding and trying to find a solution.
 Here are three causes of teeth grinding.